r-hub/blog/content/post/2020-04-29-maintenance/index.md

 *  :electric_plug: Wired: Use continuous integration to notice wrong stuff
 *  :sparkles: Inspired: Use precommit to not even commit wrong stuff

-The git version control system allows you to define "pre-commit hooks" for not letting you e.g. commit `README.Rmd` without knitting it.
+Git allows you to define "pre-commit hooks" for not letting you e.g. commit `README.Rmd` without knitting it.
 You might know this if you use `usethis::use_readme_rmd()` that adds such a hook to your project.

 To take things further, the [`precommit` R package](https://lorenzwalthert.github.io/precommit/) provides two sets of utilities around the [precommit framework](https://pre-commit.com/): hooks that are useful for R packages or projects, and usethis-like functionalities to set them up.